Code-Institute-Submissions/Dark-Luna/README.md

 I have chosen the following colours I have taken from the logo to support the connection between the logo and the site itself:

-#580c2d for headers and titles
-#15020a for the company name and body texts
-#79113F for section backgrounds
-#ffffff for body background

 I have used [Coolors](https://coolors.co/) for creating a color scheme.

 ![Color scheme](/wireframes/darklunacolours.png)